Eating Disorders: Recovery Is Not Linear

 When I restrict myself and set those disordered perimeters, I noticed my hunger more.
 I not only noticed those stomach growls, but I started enjoying that empty stomach feeling again.
 That was the last straw.

-I knew I needed to stop lifting my shirt and looking at my belly every time I went to the bathroom.
-I knew I had to stop labeling what I thought were flaws.
-I also knew that I could get better, because I had done it time and time again.
+I knew I needed to stop lifting my shirt and looking at my belly every time I went to the bathroom, and I knew I had to stop labeling what I thought were flaws.
+Also, I knew that I could get better, because I had done it time and time again.
 I needed to work on acceptance more than ever.
 These last few months have been such a breathe of fresh air with accepting my body.

 Fat is not a dirty word.